atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

     -   The signature of `provideTypedRouter` was changed to accept a single `TypedRootRoute` instead of an array of `TypedRoute`.

 4.  **Fixing Type Preservation**:
-    -   The `addChildren`, `addResolvers`, and `lazy` methods on the `TypedRouteBuilder` were updated to return an intersection type including `this` (e.g., `this & TypedRouteBuilder<...>` ).
+    -   The `addChildren` and `lazy` methods on the `TypedRouteBuilder` were updated to return an intersection type including `this` (e.g., `this & TypedRouteBuilder<...>` ).
 This ensures that the specific type of the instance, including the `TypedRootRoute` brand if present, is preserved across chained method calls.
 This fixed the underlying type preservation flaw for the entire fluent API, making it more robust.

 ### Example Usage